reruo321/Java_Practice/Chapter-08/README.md

 | void printStackTrace(PrintStream s) | Prints Throwable and its backtrace to the specified print stream *s*. |
 | void printStackTrace(PrintWriter s) | Prints Throwable and its backtrace to the specified print writer *s*. |
 | String toString() | Returns the simple description of the Throwable. |

+### Checked Exception
+A check exception represents problems that can be recovered during the program execution, which are usually not a programmer's fault.
+(Ex: bad file read, bad network connection) It does not force the program to exit, but instead notifies the problems to the users to take further actions.
+Handling of checked exception must be declared on the method with *throws* clause.

+### Unchecked Exception
+Unchecked exception is divided into **Error** and **RuntimeException**, and it reflects some errors inside the program's logic.
+Java does not verify it at compile-time.

+#### Error
+The program usually cannot recover when Errors occured.
+It is often better to exit the program than wish the program to have a fallback on them.

+#### RuntimeException
+This usually happens by the fault of the programmer, so it must be resolved at his developing time.

 ## try & catch
 Enclose statements possible to throw exceptions with *try* block, and write *catch* block right after it.